ysyk2021/the-repeating-revolution-transforming-business-through-regular-assessment/src/chapter-4-2.md

-Chapter 4: Implementing the Repeating Revolution: Identifying Opportunities for Improvement and Innovation
+Identifying Opportunities for Improvement and Innovation
 ==========================================================================================================

 Introduction